 Floating Island Dessert recipe created with America’s Dairy Farm Families and Importers, in partnership with the Innovation Center for U.S.Dairy.
 However, the views and opinions included are my own.

-My daughters thankfully love going to school, but after all the leisure and late mornings of Summer vacation, there is always some anxiety and just laziness going back.
-So just like my mom just to make it sweeter for me, I try to make it sweeter for them.
-Hence, this very homey dessert.
 This year I made them a dessert that reminds me of my grandmother: Floating Islands.
 It is a dessert of French origin, with a base of vanilla custard, and poached meringues on top.

-I love these traditional homemade desserts; they allow me to reconnect me with my roots, my family and home cooked meals.
-Milk and dairy products are natural, nutritious, fresh, wholesome and easy everyday options.
+I love these traditional homemade desserts; they allow me to reconnect me with my roots, my family, and home-cooked meals.
+Milk and dairy products are natural, nutritious, fresh, wholesome, and easy everyday options.
 Whether in quesadillas, rice pudding, soups, glasses of cold chocolate milk, dairy products feed you well.
 For more inspiration on how to celebrate dairy visit the Dairy Good website.

 This version of Floating Islands is special; it is the one my grandmother used to make.
-She used to add apricot jam to the meringue for extra flavor and a more beautiful color, it’s a fantastic idea.
+She used to add apricot jam to the meringue for extra flavor and more beautiful color, it’s a fantastic idea.

 Visit our collection of Chilean recipes here.

 Floating Island Dessert